How to find your writing voice on Twitter/X (a real framework, not generic advice)

 The byline-removal test on X

 After the four passes and the named-creator study, run the byline-removal test on five of your recent posts.
 Strip your handle.
 Show them to someone who reads X regularly.
 Can they identify you in three lines?
 If yes, your voice is doing the work.
 If no, the voice doc needs more pass 1 work, more pass 3 work, or both.
-The full diagnostic of what makes voice recognizable on the feed (the nine signals that aggregate into voice) is at the 9 dimensions of Voice DNA.
+The full diagnostic of what makes voice recognizable on the feed (the 10 signals that aggregate into voice) is at the 10 signals of Voice DNA.

 Where Auden fits